aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 We don’t know the future, but here’s a cookie.
+> 🥠 Help!
+I am being held prisoner in a fortune cookie factory.

-Last update: Fri Aug 28 16:58:30 2026
+Last update: Sat Aug 29 11:23:33 2026

 ### Let's play! 🎮